AE9RB/peaberry/README.md

 have been excluded from the git repository.

 The bootloader project must be built before you can build the peaberry project.

-The bootloader component of the bootloader project must be V1.10.